VAISHNAVITHORAVE/atom-simulation/README.md

 # atom-simulation
-A computer graphics mini project to simulate atom movement and structure.
-# Atom Simulation

 This is a Computer Graphics mini project that simulates the structure and movement of an atom using graphics programming.
 The project visually demonstrates the nucleus, electrons, and their orbits.